Go GREEN with Heatherlea!

 HEATHERLEA Recycling Point

-Our recycling point, located at the side of the building by the car park, helps reduce our waste to a minimum.
+Our recycling point, located at the side of the building, helps reduce our waste to a minimum.
 All collected waste is delivered to Granish Recycling Centre near Aviemore where the recycling process takes place within a sorting building.
 Please help us by using the point to recycle where possible.
 You can put the following in our green recycling bin:

 The HEATHERLEA Kitchen Garden